summitllc/git_school/additional_modules/intermediate_concepts/intermediate_concepts_and_functions.md

 ## Markdown
 In case you didn't notice, you're reading a Markdown file right now.
 Markdown is best defined as a lightweight markup langauge.
 Think of it as an easy and stripped down version of HTML.
-Markdown is the default method of documenting information and instructions about your repo on GitHub (and may other locaitons for that matter).
+Markdown is the default method of documenting information and instructions about your repo on GitHub (and may other locations for that matter).
 Its primary strength is its simply syntax to rapidly format and organize your document.

 Some basics of Markdown include the following characters to format the text in various ways: